 - Lay bet on 6, 8 – 5:6 minus 5% of the winnings

-Interestingly, winning Lay bets pay less than the money wagered as it is obvious from the payouts displayed above.
-For instance, a player lays $40 on 4 and he wins – according to the 1:2 payout, he wins $20.
+Interestingly, winning Lay bets pay less than the money wagered, as is clear from the payouts above.
+For instance, if a player lays $40 on 4 and wins, the 1:2 payout returns $20.
 The commission will be $1 based on the $20 payout rather than the $40 bet.
 However, some casinos require the vig to be taken upfront, so the player must bet $41 to win $20.

 Hard Way Bets

-Throwing a total the “hard way” means throwing identical numbers on each dice.
-Players can bet on such an outcome and this wager is known as Hard Way betting or Doubles.
-Of course, players can bet only on certain numbers the hard way and these are 4, 6, 8, and 10.
-The natural numbers such as 2 and 12, however, are not included in this category of bets.
+Rolling a total the “hard way” means rolling identical numbers on both dice.
+Players can wager on this outcome, and the bet is known as Hard Way betting, or Doubles.
+Players may place this bet only on certain numbers: 4, 6, 8, and 10.
+Natural totals such as 2 and 12 are not included in this category.

-Of course, this bet wins only when a certain number appears as a double rather than a total of some other numbers – a Hard 10, for instance, wins only if the dice shows 5-5 and a Hard 8 wins only when the shooter throws 4-4.
-All other combinations are referred to as “easy way”.
-The Hard Way bets cannot be made in the come-out roll, so players need to wait for a point to be established.
-These bets lose when the 7 is rolled first or when the total of the same number is tossed as a non-double.
+This bet wins only when the chosen number appears as a double rather than as a combination of different numbers – a Hard 10, for instance, wins only if the dice show 5-5, and a Hard 8 wins only when the shooter throws 4-4.
+All other combinations are referred to as the “easy way.”
+Hard Way bets cannot be made on the come-out roll, so players must wait for a point to be established.
+These bets lose when a 7 is rolled first or when the same total is produced in a non-double combination.

-If we bet on a hard 8, for example, we lose if the shooter throws any 7, 5-3 or 6-2 before he rolls 4-4.
-When the bet wins, it pays slightly lower than the true odds, however.
-No commission is charged but the house edge is quite high compared to classic craps wagers such as Pass or Come bets.
+If you bet on a Hard 8, for example, you lose if the shooter throws any 7, 5-3, or 6-2 before rolling 4-4.
+When the bet does win, it pays slightly less than the true odds.
+No commission is charged, but the house edge is quite high compared to classic craps wagers such as Pass or Come bets.

 - Hard 4/10 – 7:1